consensusnetworks/casimir-operator/README.md

 ### SSV DKG Server

 You can follow the [SSV DKG server installation guide](https://github.com/bloxapp/ssv-dkg#operator-quick-start) to add a DKG server to your operator.
-The DKG server configuration will also require your encrypted operator keystore and password file paths. **You must provide a publicly accessible DKG node endpoint to Casimir during registration.**
+The DKG server configuration will also require your encrypted operator keystore and password file paths.

+**You must provide a public DKG node URL to Casimir during registration.**

 ### Development

-Assuming you have already cloned the repository and installed submodules, you can run the following commands to start a Casimir operator:
+Assuming you have already cloned the repository and installed submodules, you can run the following commands to start a development environment with multiple operators:

 1. Create a `.env` file:
     ```bash